 Dystopian fiction is a particular kind of science fiction.
 Whereas science fiction can be about intergalactic travel, off-world adventures, spaceships and futuristic technology, dystopian fiction is always situated on our Earth, ‘somewhen’ in the future.
 Dystopian fiction is therefore a sub-genre of the wider umbrella of science fiction, and it has its own unique rules.

 Dystopian fiction imagines how our future might be shaped by all the things we’re doing wrong to the earth and its people today.
-Pollution, exploitation, disease and nuclear disaster are just three examples of the things you might find in a dystopian novel.
+Pollution, exploitation, plague and nuclear/natural disaster are often the basis for stories set in a dystopian environment.
 Dystopian fiction is set far enough in the future for us to see the negative effects of these things, whilst being close enough to today for us to recognise our own Earth and its people in the story.
 So, in dystopian fiction, the planet has already been polluted, or partly destroyed by nuclear war, or divided into social tiers which leave the disadvantaged unprotected, or ravaged by plague.
 Sometimes, dystopian novels feature all of these things.

 The first dystopian fiction was published around the turn of the last Century.
 Writers such as HG Wells and Jack London imagined a flawed society in which advancements in technology and social structure might not bring the best out in people.
 London’s novel ‘The Iron Heel’ set the tone for the underdog narrator, who is pursued and punished by a ruling elite.
 If you think about Katniss Everdeen in ‘The Hunger Games’ and the kids in ‘The Maze Runner’, you can see how this aspect (known as a trope) has continued through time.
 The underdog always fights for freedom, and the reader is always on the underdog’s side - this is a major trope of dystopian fiction.